pllab/cs162-tutorials/1-setup.md

 ### A note on multiline code in the Scala REPL

 By default, the REPL allows only single lines of code, and evaluates after them.
 To fix this and write (or paste!) multiple lines into the REPL, type `:paste` when you start it.
 After that, it will allow multiline input when needed.

+Another way to reach the console, especially in the case where `console` doesn't work because your code has compile errors, is to use `consoleQuick` to skip compilation and run the console anyway.
+From that point, `consoleQuick` behaves the same way `console` does.

 ## Asciicast